dhruvgairola/scrapy_mcmaster_rental/Readme.md

 > scrapy crawl macrent -o items.json
 ```

 If you don't want to provide a Google Maps API, toggle "shouldUseGoogleMaps" to False in the scrapy_mac_rent_spider.py file.
+Google Maps API is used to get the geolocation of houses, used to calculate the distance of the house from McMaster.
+Note that Google has a 2,500 free requests limit for geocoding queries per day.
+Mac listings for Zone 1 are usually < 100, which means you should be able to run the program about 25 times per day if you enable "shouldUseGoogleMaps" in the scrapy_mac_rent_spider.py file.

 #### Disclaimer :

 Please use this program responsibly.
-Scraping code was tested working as of July 2014.
+Scraping code was tested working as of July 2014, for houses in Zone 1 (not tested with other Zones).
 Any changes on the website being scraped would necessarily require modifications to the scraping logic.